larkin71/larkin71.github.io/_posts/2014-10-24-grad-school.markdown

 Well, yeah.
 You may be at the top of the leadership chain, but you can never avoid the feeling of someone telling you what to do.
 Whether it is your customer, your employees, your investors, or your mom...there will be someone telling you that you are wrong and that you need to do better.

-More importantly, I want to share why I have decided to ignore the typical career path with an aerospace degree and work at a startup
+More importantly, I want to share why I have decided to ignore the typical career path with an aerospace degree and work at a startup:

 ## _1. The product_